karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 But what if you prefer not to use any third-party libraries and set up the RAG pattern using only the AWS SDK for Python library?

-It is true that ``LangChain`` handles part of the heavy work for you under the covers, but implementing the RAG pattern using only the ``boto3`` library is not hard at all.
+It is true that ``LangChain`` handles part of the heavy work for you under the covers, but implementing the RAG pattern using only the ``boto3`` library is not difficult at all.

 Let's get to it.
 First, let's take a look at the end result and then I’ll explain the most relevant parts again.